FudaWiki/fudawiki-files/uta-garuta/ogura-hyakunin-isshu/mubeyama-karuta.md

 |**花** - はな</br>(*hana*, 'flower')|#29, #33, #35, **#66**|

 > Editor's note: Supposedly there are only **28 Torifuda** with the above key words, but it seems that I have found **39 of them in total**.
 Probably only some of these poems are used in the game. **NEEDS MORE DOCUMENTATION**
 {.is-warning}

+> The original article (JPCM's [1]) by Izumozi has the following explanation: in order to つき to count, its light should be visible, and the moon behind clowds or in the morning does not count.
+This presumably excludes #21, #36, and #57.
+Likewise, dead flowers don't count either, likely invalidating #33.
+> Now, #96 doesn't count as the keyword is in the first half.
+Izumozi excludes #4 for an unknown reason.
+Anyway, this makes the number of poems with _exactly one_ keyword in their latter half 28.
+{.is-warning}

 - If a player flips a Torifuda that contains **one of the above key words**, that player **passes one face-up Torifuda to the player on their right**.